alechenninger/blog/posts/stay_calm_stop_mocking.md

 What if this isn't actually a good thing?

 Consider Mockito may be too good at what it does.
 Like habitual scrolling through endless social media and news feeds, we have found ourselves using it all the time to our own detriment.
 What happened?
 What could Mockito possibly be doing that is so bad for us?

+I was once a frequent Mockito user, perhaps like you are now.
+Over time however, as my application architectures improved, as I began to introduce real domain models, my tests were becoming simpler, easier to add, and my services easier to develop.
+Tricky testing problems that loomed over my head for years were now trivialized.
+Much to my surprise, I wasn't using any Mockito at all.

+In this post, I demonstrate some compelling and often overlooked advantages to mock alternatives.
+I encourage casual and devout mock-ists alike to keep calm, open their minds, and try going without for a while.
+You may be surprised what you find.
+(I was!)

 ## Mocking 101